gacass48/jekyll-example/index.md

     overlay_filter: rgba(79, 99, 82, 0.5)
 ---

-# This is the home of Calvin Heimburg fans
+# This is the Home of Calvin Heimburg fans